The Breed Report ·German Boxer ·2026

 8How much does pet insurance cost for a Boxer?

-Pet insurance premiums for Boxers start at $40-$70/month for a puppy — higher than most breeds due to their cancer and heart disease risk.
-Premiums increase 15-20% annually.
-By age 7-9, expect $120-$250/month.
-Over a lifetime, that's $15,000-$25,000+ in premiums.
-Always compare the actual coverage against the premium — a policy that caps cancer payouts or excludes heart conditions is nearly worthless for a Boxer.
+Pet insurance for Boxers starts at $40-$70/month for puppies - higher due to cancer and heart disease risk.
+Premiums increase 15-20% annually; by age 7-9, expect $120-$250/month.
+Lifetime cost: $15,000-$25,000+.
+Compare actual coverage against premiums - policies that cap cancer payouts or exclude heart conditions offer little value for Boxers.

 9Is pet insurance worth it for a Boxer?